The subject of History is delivered by a five strong team and is one of the most popular option choices for students at both GCSE and A Level.

 Enrichment and Extra Curricular Activities

-We have a thriving History Club at Lower School.
-History Club has organised a number of trips and projects this year, culminating in a school exhibition and event to mark the 100-year anniversary of women’s suffrage in December 2018.
+Enrichment activities including History Club, History Society, and the wide variety of trips and events organised by the department give students the opportunity to learn outside of the classroom and to broaden their understanding of the past.
+We have a thriving History Club at Lower School, which organises a wide range of projects, events and trips.
 In Year 7, all students take part in the re-creation of a Medieval Fair in December.
 Each form group is charged with the responsibility of setting up a stall that mimics a medieval market stall and the students are encouraged to dress up in medieval costume.
-In HT6, Year 7 students also take part in the annual visit to Hampton Court Palace to tie in with the study of the Tudors.
+Every summer, Year 7 students also take part in an annual trip to Hampton Court Palace to tie in with the study of the Tudors.